This guide will show you how to use the library website to find research articles, and explain how to get help when you need it.

 If you need help with anything - please ASK US.
 The Ask Us desk is currently open online to assist with research.
 Click one of the buttons labeled "Ask Us" on the library website to get started.

-You can also contact me directly.
-I am available for video conferences to discuss your research questions.
+You can also contact me directly (info on the right side of the screen).
+I am available for virtual or in person consultations to discuss your research questions.

 You will need to find both find original research articles and review articles.
 Both types are published in peer reviewed journals.
 Some are available free on the Internet, some are behind paywalls.
-Library subscriptions allow you to access some paywalled content.
+Library subscriptions allow you to access a lot of (but not all) paywalled content.
 We subscribe to many journals, but not all.

 Authors of original research articles propose a hypothesis and then prove or disprove it with their chosen method.
 The article reports the results of this experiment or study.
 Original research articles will usually feature the following: